 - Skilled and unskilled workers: Skilled workers have a higher pay than unskilled workers, because they are more productive and efficient and make lesser mistakes.

-- International wage differentials: developed countries usually have a high wage rates due to high incomes, large supply of skilled workers, high demand for goods and services etc; while in a less-developed economy, wage rated will be low due to a large supply unskilled labourers.
+- International wage differentials: developed countries usually have high wage rates due to high incomes, large supply of skilled workers, high demand for goods and services etc; while in a less-developed economy, wage rates will be low due to a large supply unskilled labour.

 Division of Labour/Specialisation

 Division of labour is the concept of dividing the production process into different stages enabling workers to specialise in specific tasks.
 This will help increase efficiency and productivity.
 Division of labour is widely used in modern economies.
-From the making of iPhones (where, the designs, processors, screens, battery, camera, software etc are made by different people in different parts of the world) to this very website (where notes, mindmaps, illustrations, design etc are all managed by different people).
+From the making of iPhones (the designs, processors, screens, batteries, camera lenses, software etc. are made by different people in different parts of the world) to this very website (where notes, mindmaps, illustrations, design etc. are all managed by different people).

 Advantages to workers:

 - Become skilled: workers can get skilled and experienced in a specific task which will help their future job prospects

 - Better future job prospects: because of the skill and training they acquire, workers will, in the future, be able to get better jobs in the same field.